WEBSITE TERMS AND CONDITIONS

 Each party will ensure that its employees, subcontractors, assignees or agents are aware of and comply with the requirements of this clause.

 These obligations of confidentiality will survive the expiry or termination of this Agreement.

-Enthuse will indemnify the Client against loss, damage, costs and expenses which the Client may incur as a direct consequence of any act, omission, negligence or default of Enthuse, its employees, subcontractors or agents arising out of or in connection with the performance of the Services PROVIDED THAT Enthuse’s liability shall be strictly limited to the total value of this Agreement and Enthuse shall not under any circumstances be liable for indirect or consequential loss.
+Enthuse will indemnify the Customer against loss, damage, costs and expenses which the Customer may incur as a direct consequence of any act, omission, negligence or default of Enthuse, its employees, subcontractors or agents arising out of or in connection with the performance of the Services PROVIDED THAT Enthuse’s liability shall be strictly limited to the total value of this Agreement and Enthuse shall not under any circumstances be liable for indirect or consequential loss.

 11. Free events

 In relation to free events, unless otherwise agreed in writing with the Customer and detailed in the Customer Contract, Enthuse will not charge commission on free registrations and registrations made through the administration area.
 Enthuse does however reserve the right to charge the Customer for help and support provided for free events, with full details of its set-up fees set out in the Customer Contract.

 12. Force Majeure